RISCSoftware/cpacs_tigl_gen/README.md

 The CPACSGen executable takes the following positional command line options:
 1. Input directory
    The directory containing the CPACS schema and the table files
-2. CPACSGen src directory
+2. runtime src directory
-   The src directory of the CPACSGen source code, the CPACSGen output runtime files are taken from here
+   The directory of the runtime source code copied to the output directory, typically src/lib/runtime inside your working copy
 3. Output directory
    The directory to which the CPACSGen output files are written
 4. (optional) output Graphviz file